 Hiring managers should be able to see what you can offer at a glance.
 If they like what they see in your summary statement, they will continue to read the rest of your coffee shop resume.
 If not, they will set it aside and pick another resume.

-Examples of Professional Summary
+Examples of Professional Summary for Coffee Shop Resume

 The second statement does not make you stand out from other applicants.
 Delivery of customer demands is something that every coffee shop worker can do – nothing special about it.